-PPC takes times before seeing real results, if you shut the campaign down after a month you really aren’t giving it the time it needs to mature and get the results needed.
+PPC takes time before you start seeing real results.
+If you decide to close the campaign down after a month you aren’t giving it the time it needs to mature and get the results needed.
 A good PPC campaign could take anywhere between 3 and 6 months before you see real results.

 5. Click Fraud

 Now this may sound silly but Click Fraud is a real thing!

 When it comes to PPC campaigns competitors can go and click on your campaign numerous times over and over again, meaning you are paying for their clicks.

 As you can see there are numerous advantages and disadvantages of PPC marketing, and its important to consider all of them.